hpi-swa-teaching/EPIC-Digitalsimulator/README.md

 > This will modify your image and delete code!
 > To be able to reset the image make sure to save if before the lockdown (and deactivate the flag to save it afterwards).

-Execute `EpicLockDownScript new lockDownAndShowSaveDialog: true.` in a workspace window.
+Execute `EpicLockDownScript new lockDownAndShowSaveDialog: true.` in a workspace window, and choose `yes` when asked if you wish to save the Smalltalk session.

 ## Credits